Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Experimental Results

 \textbf{Extreme rotation estimation \cite{Cai2021Extreme}}.
 A deep learning technique to estimate the relative 3D rotation of image pairs in an extreme setting \cite{Cai2021Extreme} where the images have little or no overlap.
 They proposed a network that automatically learns implicit visual cues by computing a 4D correlation volume.

-\textbf{Attention based methods. }We also compare to a recent work by Rockwell et al. \cite{8PointAlgorithm} (8PointVit) using a Vision Transformer (ViT) to estimate the relative pose.
+\textbf{Attention-based methods.} We also compare to recent work by Rockwell et al. \cite{8PointAlgorithm} (8PointVit) using a Vision Transformer (ViT) to estimate the relative pose.
 Although Rockwell et al. achieve competitive results in multiple settings, their approach is less suited for extreme view changes.